Can a Bitaxe Really Find a Block?

 NerdOCTAxe (~11 TH/s) — the desk monster

 Read these tables once, then read them again.
 The math is unambiguous: Bitaxe-class hardware is built for the smaller chains.
-On BC2 and BCH2, even the smallest Bitaxe is statistically expected to find a block every few days.
-On BTC, you’re playing a lottery whose expected time exceeds human civilization.
+On BTC you’re playing a lottery whose expected time exceeds recorded human history.
+On XEC, BC2 and BCH2 the odds become human-scaled — especially with a stacked NerdQAxe or NerdOCTAxe.
 Both are valid.
 Both are solo mining.
 Just understand which one you signed up for.

 The Bitcoin lottery — when it actually makes sense

-If a Bitaxe Gamma’s mean time to a Bitcoin block is 12,000 years, why does anyone do it?
+If a Bitaxe Gamma’s mean time to a Bitcoin block is ~15,500 years, why does anyone do it?
+Three honest reasons:

 2. The decentralization argument.
-Every Bitaxe mining BTC adds a tiny amount of independent hashrate to the network.
-The network gets more decentralized when small miners participate.
-Some miners genuinely care about this and accept the bad odds as ideological cost.
+Every Bitaxe mining BTC adds a sliver of independent hashrate.
+The network is marginally more decentralized when small miners participate, and some people accept the bad odds as an ideological contribution.

 3. It’s quietly fun.
-The dashboard.
-The hum.
-The “best share” climbing slowly.
-The non-zero chance, every ten minutes, that this is the one.
+The dashboard, the hum, the “best share” climbing, the non-zero chance every ten minutes that this is the one.
 Some people enjoy this the way others enjoy chess problems.

-None of these are bad reasons.
+None of those are bad reasons.
 They’re just not profit-maximizing reasons.
-If your goal is to find blocks regularly, point your Bitaxe somewhere else.
+If your goal is to find blocks regularly, point your Bitaxe at a smaller chain.

 Heat, power, and where to put the thing

-A single Bitaxe puts out roughly the heat of a 17-watt incandescent bulb.
-You’ll feel it warm in your palm if you touch the heatsink, but it’s not a fire risk and it won’t heat a room.
-You can run it on:
+A single Bitaxe puts out roughly the heat of a 17-watt bulb.
+You’ll feel the heatsink warm in your palm, but it’s not a fire risk and it won’t heat a room.
+Placement options:

-• Bedside table: Yes, the fan is audible (about as loud as a quiet desktop computer).
-Some find it soothing.
-Some don’t.
+• Bedside table: the fan is audible (about as loud as a quiet desktop).
+Some find it soothing; some don’t.

-• Closet shelf: Make sure airflow exists.
+• Closet shelf: fine as long as air can move.
 Don’t bury it under blankets.

-• Garage / utility room: Best for noise sensitivity.
-Watch temperature in summer.
+• Garage / utility room: best for noise sensitivity; watch summer temperatures.

-NerdQAxe (~75W) and NerdOCTAxe (~150W) put out genuine heat.
-Plan for ventilation.
+NerdQAxe (~75W) and NerdOCTAxe (~150W) put out genuine heat — plan for ventilation.
 A NerdOCTAxe in a closed cabinet will cook itself.
-Open shelf, decent room temperature, fan facing outward — you’ll be fine.
+Open shelf, decent room temperature, fan facing outward, and you’ll be fine.

 Power costs